-Christian has worked in the UK and Australian travel industries for more than 25 years and has been employed by Travellers Choice since 2004 in a number of managerial positions, including CEO.
+Christian has worked in the UK and Australian travel industries for more than 30 years and has been employed by Travellers Choice since 2004 in a number of managerial positions, including CEO.
 He joined the Board as Managing Director in November 2015.

 Christian holds a Bachelor of Commerce degree from Curtin University and is a graduate member of the Australian Institute of Company Directors.
-He is presently a Director and Vice Chairman of the Australian Federation of Travel Agents (AFTA) and was previously Chairman of the Worldwide Independent Travel Network (WIN).
+He is presently a Director, Vice Chair and Chair of the Audit & Risk Committee of the Australian Federation of Travel Agents and was previously a Director and Chairman of the Worldwide Independent Travel Network.